China's pandemic Olympics begin, with lockdown and boycotts

 Such behavior was what led leaders of the United States, Britain, Australia and Canada, among others, to impose a diplomatic boycott on these Games, shunning appearances alongside Chinese leadership while allowing their athletes to compete.

 Outside the Olympic “bubble” that separates regular Beijingers from Olympians and their entourages, some expressed enthusiasm and pride at the world coming to their doorstep.
-Zhang Wenquan, a collector of Olympic memorabilia, showed off his wares Friday while standing next to a 2008 mascot.
-He was excited, but the excitement was tempered by the virus that has changed so much for so many.
+Zhang Wenquan, a collector of Olympic memorabilia, said Friday that he was excited, but that was tempered by the virus that has changed so much for so many.

-“I think the effect of the fireworks is going to be much better than it in 2008,” he said.
-“I really look forward to the opening ceremony.
-I actually wanted to go to the venue to watch it.
-I have been trying so hard to watch it at the scene.
-But because of the epidemic, there may be no chance.”

 AP video producers Olivia Zhang and Liu Zheng in Beijing contributed to this report.
 Follow London-based AP journalist Sarah DiLorenzo on Twitter at http://twitter.com/sdilorenzo